 Portals & Parents

 We provide logins to our online management system SIMON (for students) and PAM (for parents).
-For families joining mid-year, you will be contacted by a parent from your child’s year level, gaining another perspective on life at our College.
+For families joining throughout the year, you will be contacted by a parent from your child’s year level, gaining another perspective on life at our College.

 Term dates, transition events